CLNEulalia/Sql-Intro/readme.md

 ### MongoDB is non-relational (noSQL)

-MongoDB is document based.
+MongoDB is document-based.
 Meaning, data is organized in collections of related documents formatted in JSON.

 #### Key Advantages